jtpaasch/scram/README.md

 bin/scram README.md
 ```

-`scram` will mark this as `Ok`, since the output is an exact match:
+`scram` will mark this as `OK`, since the output is an exact match:

 ```
 ========================================